 How to Talk to Your Kids about COVID-19

-It's important for our everyone to be informed about the current health crisis, but we understand that this complex issue can be difficult to explain to kids.
+It's important for everyone to be informed about COVID-19, but we understand that this complex issue can be difficult to explain to kids.
 Below are some helpful resources for kids to learn about COVID-19 and how they can play a part in stopping the spread.

 Explaining COVID-19 to Kids